FindoraNetwork/platform/components/txn_cli/README.md

 ```

 #### Issue units of an asset
-After an asset is defined and the transaction is submitted:
+After an asset is defined and the transaction is submitted
 1) Create another empty transaction

 ```
 txn_cli create_txn_builder --name txn_issue
 ```